yudduy/ira/README.md

 ---
 ### 3. Technical Implementation

-**First Principle**: A research tool must be resilient to real-world conditions and produce transparent, auditable data.
+A research tool must be resilient to real-world conditions and produce transparent, auditable data.

 * **Architecture**: The Python-based tool is modular, separating data loading, web scraping, and AI analysis into distinct components for clarity and maintainability.
 * **Tooling**: We use `requests` and `BeautifulSoup` for efficient data extraction from the Wayback Machine's static HTML archives.